 After refreshing the subnet page, you can see that the APIServerSubnet has now been successfully delegated.

-Now that the prerequisites have been completed we can move onto deploying the cluster.
+Now that the prerequisites have been completed we can move onto The Cluster Awakens.